8 Best Cafes and Places for Brunch in Leeds

 2. Haute Dolci

-Although Haute Dolci isn’t a traditional cafe, I couldn’t skip this dessert cafe/restaurant.
+Although Haute Dolci isn’t a traditional cafe, I couldn’t skip this dessert cafe.
 You’ll find this beautiful restaurant inside The Light leisure centre.

 My favourite thing on the menu is “I knead you”, a delicious white chocolate chip cookie dough served with Madagascan vanilla gelato and Dolci white chocolate sauce.
 You’ll want to order it again and again.

-Apart from Haute Dolci’s indulgent menu, what makes them unique is the experience they provide, especially with the loyalty club.
-To be part of their loyalty club, you must get involved in their challenge, which often it’s published on their Instagram, to find a key.
+Apart from Haute Dolci’s indulgent menu, what makes them unique is the experience they offer, especially through their loyalty club.
+To be part of their loyalty club, you must participate in their challenge, which is often posted on their Instagram, to find a key.

 Once you have a key, you get access to discounts, private dining suits, elite offers, double points events, a secret menu, and much more.